This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 For multiple use by the same landlord or letting agent

 There is no restriction on your personal use of this document.
-By all means standardise it and re-use for every house you let.
+By all means standardise it and re-use for every house or flat you let.
 Just keep an eye open for a change in the law.
 When that happens come back to us for the latest version.

 Is an assured shorthold agreement suitable?

 The basic qualifying conditions for an AST are: